 Drink plenty of liquids to help flush out toxins.
 The best choices are bottled or filtered water and herbal teas.
 Fresh vegetable juices supply necessary vitamins and minerals.

 Limit consumption of green peppers, aubergines, tomatoes and white potatoes (sweet potatoes are fine).
-These foods contain solanine which interferes with the enzymes in the muscles, and may cause pain an discomfort.
+These foods contain “solanine” which interferes with the enzymes in the muscles, and may cause pain and discomfort.

 Do not eat red meat, dairy products, or any other foods that are high in saturated fats.
 Saturated fats raise cholesterol levels and interfere with circulation, as well as promoting inflammation and increasing pain.
 Also avoid fried foods, processed foods, shellfish, dairy foods, and white flour products such as bread and pasta.

 Do not consume any caffeine, alcohol, or sugar.
-Eating sugar in any form (including fructose and honey) promotes fatigue, increases pain, and disturbs sleep.
-If these substances have been a regular part of the diet, symptoms may actually get worse for a short period as a result of the withdrawal effect, but after that, a noticeable improvement in the condition should be experienced.
+Eating sugar, in any form, promotes fatigue, increases pain, and disturbs sleep.
+If these substances have been a regular part of the diet, symptoms may get worse for a short period as a result of the “withdrawal” effect.

 Maintain a programme of moderate exercise.
-A daily walk followed by some gentle stretching is good.
+A daily walk followed by some gentle stretching is pleasant.
 Start slowly and be careful not to overdo it as this can aggravate symptoms.
-Keep in mind that what is needed is some amount of daily exercise not a strenuous workout two or three times a week.
-Once the body is accustomed to regular exercise, symptoms are likely to improve.
-Moderate exercise and stretching help to keep muscles flexible and prevent joints from stiffening up.
+Keep in mind that what is needed is some amount of daily exercise, not a strenuous workout two or three times a week.
+Once regular exercise becomes habitual, the symptoms are likely to improve; moderate exercise and stretching help to keep muscles flexible and prevent joints from stiffening up.

 Be sure to give the body sufficient rest.
 Set aside at least eight hours for sleep each night.

-Take a hot shower or bath on rising to stimulate circulation and help relieve morning stiffness.
-Or alternate between hot water and cold water recent studies have shown cold showers to be beneficial for relieving the pain of fibromyalgia.
-Hot baths help relax the muscles.
+Take a hot shower or bath on rising to stimulate circulation and help relieve morning stiffness or alternate between hot water and cold water.
+Recent studies have shown cold showers to be beneficial for relieving the pain of fibromyalgia.
+Warm baths help relax the muscles.